 Hostas also vary greatly in size.
 If you’re planting hostas to fill out a large shady space, you may want the biggest hosta you can find.

-- “Empress Wu” is a variety that can grow to 4 feet in height.
+- “Empress Wu” is a variety that can grow to 4 feet (1 m.) in height.

 Some varieties of hosta come in at the other end of the spectrum.

-Hosta colors are usually some shade of green, though there is a lot of variety here too.
+Hosta color is usually some shade of green, though there is a lot of variety here too.
 Some, like “Aztec Treasure,” are much more gold than green, making for a sunny splash in the shade.
 Others are green, like the “Humpback Whale,” and blue, like the “Silver Bay,” and many are variegated, like “Ivory Queen.”

 Options are nearly endless when choosing hosta plants for the garden.